Sükhbaataryn Batbold

 Sükhbaataryn Batbold (Сүхбаатарын Батболд, born June 24, 1963) is a prominent Mongolian political figure and leader, who was the 26th Prime Minister of Mongolia from 2009 to 2012, as well as Chairman of the Mongolian People's Party.
 He was previously Minister of Foreign Affairs in the government of his predecessor, Sanjaagiin Bayar.

-As all Mongolians, he goes by one name, given at his birth, Batbold.
-Sukhbaatar is his father's name and Sukhbaataryn literally means "son of Sukhbaatar".
-So, Sukhbaatar is used as the last name in the Western style documents and Batbold as his first name.
-Because of this, he may also be recognized as Sukhbaatar Batbold or just Batbold.

 Personal life and education

 Batbold was born in the far eastern province of Dornod, Mongolia, to parents who worked as medical doctors in the provincial hospital.
 As a child, Batbold graduated from the 14th high school in Ulaanbaatar, going on to study in Russia at the Moscow State Institute of International Relations, one of the most prestigious educational establishments in the former Eastern Bloc, between 1980 and 1986.
 He was one of the first Mongolians to be given the opportunity to receive an education in the West and studied at the Middlesex University London Business School from 1989 until 1991, residing at Netherhall House.
 He also earned a doctoral degree at the Diplomatic Academy of the Russian Ministry for Foreign Affairs in Moscow in 2002.

 Batbold previously held an executive position at Mongol Impex Cooperative.
 In 1992, he established Altai Trading Co.
 Ltd. (currently Altai Holding LLC), which, among others, owns the Chinggis Khaan Hotel, Altai Cashmere, E-Mart Mongolia hypermarket chain, and the Skytel cellular operator.
 He headed the company until 2000, by which time it became one of the largest Mongolian private companies.
 After Mongolia started a transition from one-party authoritarian rule to a market economy and democracy, he was one of the first Mongolians to start a private business and grow it into a large corporation.
 Among all of his businesses, only Chinggus Khaan Hotel was bought from the government at the auction in 1994 as a half-finished building in complete ruin, which was completed and served as a flagship hotel till 2016 when Shangri-la entered Mongolia.
 All other businesses were created from scratch and introduced new standards of service and competence.